tkmsst/recfsusb2n/readMe.txt

 You will get a executable file "recfsusb2n".
 Check to see if it is working properly.

-Last, copy to ".../bin" directory.
+Last, install to "/usr/local/bin/" directory.
-  $ cp recfsusb2n /usr/local/bin/
+  $ make install